Porsche 911 Carrera S 992.1 (2019–2024) Wheel Fitment Guide

 Aftermarket Wheel & Tire Configurations

-Every setup below has been confirmed by at least one named Tier 2–4 source.
 The 992.1 Carrera S shares identical bodywork and wheel well geometry with the base Carrera, Carrera 4, and Carrera T — all aftermarket fitments are interchangeable across all 992.1 Carrera variants.
-All setups are staggered, matching the factory configuration.
-All 20″ and 21″ wheels confirmed by Apex Wheels to clear the rear axle steering actuators, which are standard on the Carrera S and optional on the Carrera 4S and Targa 4S.
+All setups below are staggered, matching the factory configuration.
+Every setup is documented across 992 community builds and specialist installer data.
+All 20″ and 21″ aftermarket wheels at standard offsets are commonly reported to clear the rear axle steering actuators, which are standard on the Carrera S and optional on the Carrera 4S and Targa 4S.
+Owners typically verify clearance with the wheel manufacturer for unusual spoke profiles or very narrow inner barrel designs.

 Three confirmed constraints on this platform before selecting aftermarket wheels.
 First: lug bolt seat type.
 Porsche uses an R14 ball seat (spherical) on its M14×1.5 lug bolts.
 Most aftermarket wheels use a 60° conical seat.
-Running mismatched seat types prevents proper bolt seating and is a safety issue — always confirm seat type compatibility before purchasing.
+Running mismatched seat types prevents proper bolt seating and is a documented safety issue — owners commonly confirm seat type compatibility before purchasing.
 Second: PCCB brake clearance.
 If your 992 S is equipped with optional Porsche Ceramic Composite Brakes (yellow calipers, 410mm front), a minimum 20" front wheel is required.
 19" front wheels will not clear PCCBs.
 Third: direct TPMS sensors.
 The 992 uses direct pressure sensors inside each wheel — these must be transferred to aftermarket wheels or replaced.
-Factor sensor cost into your wheel budget.
+Sensor transfer or replacement cost is commonly factored into the overall wheel budget.

 Flush Fitment